thomasperi/yacssmin/README.md

     $minified_css = \ThomasPeri\YaCSSMin\Minifier::minify($css);

-## Goals
+## Why?
 Why write another CSS Minifier?
-I had a few goals in mind:
+Looking through the known issues with other minifiers, I had a few goals in mind:

-* No library dependencies.
+* No dependencies on other libraries.
-* Small codebase. (~300 lines, 8 KB)
-* Readable and maintainable.
-Regular expressions used sparingly.
+* Readable and maintainable, using regular expressions only for tokenizing, not for decision-making.
-* Don't break valid CSS even on weird corner cases.
+* Don't break any CSS that works, even if there's crazy stuff in there.
-* Don't accidentally fix broken CSS.
-It's a source of confusion.
+* Don't "accidentally fix" any broken CSS.
-* Strike a balance between handling the corner cases and keeping things simple.
+* Handle corner cases in the simplest way possible, even if it means the output is a few bytes longer than it could be.

-## Two Big Challenges
+## The Two Big Challenges
-CSS comments and white space are weird.
+CSS comments and white space are complicated.
+Half the source code of this minifier deals with how and when to convert them.

 ### #1: Comments